 Minimal fuel condition means there is insufficient fuel available to significantly increase the severity of the bushfire attack.
-Low threat vegetation includes grassland managed in a minimal fuel condition, maintained dawns, goif courses, maintained public reserves and parklands, vineyards, orchards, cultivated gardens, commercial nurseries, nature strips and windbreaks.
+Low threat vegetation includes grassland managed in a minimal fuel condition, maintained bushrs, golf courses, maintained public reserves and parklands, vineyards, orchards, cultivated gardens, commercial nurseries, nature strips and windhreaks.
 Poperties of these description will still be assessed under this Notice and can apply for a variation.

-Fire Management Requirements for all Land with a Total Area of 5000m2 or more
+for all Land with a Total Area of 5000m2 or more